Agents 101

 If you want to create an interval task, you need to use an on_interval()

 decorator to set up an interval with a timer that triggers the task repetition.
 As an introductory example, we can consider an agent periodically printing hello and its name on the console.
-In this case, we apply the decorator to a say_hello()
+Check out the following resource for a better understanding of Agent handlers and decorators in the uAgents Framework.

 function which will be repeated at the specified time interval: